dmnfarrell/tablexplore/docs/source/usage.rst

 Cleaning data
 -------------

 Pandas supports a variety of options for data 'cleaning' or dealing with missing data.
-The most basic are available from tablexplore from the main menu.
+The most basic are available in tablexplore from the main menu.

 * Drop rows/columns with missing (empty) data
 * Fill missing data with a symbol